deroneriksson/python-wsi-preprocessing/docs/index.md

 the resulting NumPy array image and a dictionary of information that is used elsewhere for generating an HTML page to view the various filter results for multiple slides, as we will see later.

-The `apply_filters_to_image()` function will create green channel, grays, red pen, green pen, and blue pen masks and combine these into a single mask using boolean ANDs.
-After this, small objects will be removed from the mask.
+The `apply_filters_to_image()` function calls the `apply_image_filters()` function, which creates green channel, grays, red pen, green pen, and blue pen masks and combines these into a single mask using boolean ANDs.
+After this, small objects are removed from the mask.

 ```
 mask_not_green = filter_green_channel(rgb)